 ICANN’s Bylaws and Core Values indicate that the concerns and interests of entities most affected, here IGOs, should be taken into account in policy development processes.”

-The Working Group appreciates and acknowledges the GAC advice, and believes that it has given thorough consideration to the IGO Small Group Proposal.
-As representatives of some IGOs had previously attended and spoken at two open meetings held by the Working Group (in June 2015 and July 2016 respectively), the Working Group also believes that it has devoted a substantial amount of time to considering the IGOs’ requests, positions and concerns.
-It further believes that its preliminary recommendations strike the necessary balance between accommodating IGOs’ needs and status, and the rights of legitimate registrants.
+The Working Group appreciates and acknowledges the GAC advice, and has given thorough consideration to the IGO Small Group Proposal.
+As representatives of some IGOs had previously attended and spoken at two open meetings held by the Working Group (in June 2015 and July 2016 respectively), the Working Group has devoted a substantial amount of time to considering the IGOs’ requests, positions and concerns.
+Its preliminary recommendations strike the necessary balance between accommodating IGOs’ needs and status, and the rights of registrants.
 It welcomes and will thoroughly consider all community input on its recommendations and rationale as stated in this Initial Report.